DataDog/documentation/content/en/account_management/billing/usage_attribution.md

 {{< site-region region="us,eu" >}}
 <div class="alert alert-info">
-Daily usage attribution is only available for organizations in a US1 or EU1 datacenter.
+Daily usage attribution is available for organizations in a US1 or EU1 datacenter.
 </div>